azavea/raster-vision/docs/cli.rst

 -\\-arg
 ~~~~~~~~~~~

-Use ``-a`` to pass arguments into the experiment methods; many of which take a root_uri, which is where Raster Vision will store all the output of the experiment.
-If you forget to supply this, Raster Vision will remind you.
+Use ``-a`` to pass arguments into the experiment methods; many of which take a ``root_uri`` which is where Raster Vision will store all the output of the experiment.
+If you forget to supply an argument, Raster Vision will remind you.

 -\\-dry-run
 ~~~~~~~~~~~